Christopher Hatton, 1st Viscount Hatton: Career

 In 1682, he was created Viscount Hatton, of Gretton, Northamptonshire by King Charles II.

 Family

 Christopher's younger brother was the botanist Charles Hatton.

-He first married on 12 February 1667 to Cecily (d.
+He first married on 12 February 1667 to Lady Cecily Tufton (d.
 1672), daughter of John Tufton, 2nd Earl of Thanet and Lady Margaret Sackville, daughter and heiress of 3rd Earl of Dorset and Lady Anne Clifford.
 They had the following issue: